tarpas/pytest-testmon/README.rst

 which means testmon is likely to expose undesired test dependencies.
 Please fix your test suite.

 You can also try if your test is unfluenced under pytest-cov (coverage) without testmon.
-For reporting a bug a repository wiht description of unexpected behavior is the best, but please don't hesitate to report even if your project is closed source.
+For reporting a bug a repository with description of unexpected behavior is the best, but please don't hesitate to report even if your project is closed source.
 We'll try to fix it!

 Roadmap